netdata/netdata/src/web/server/README.md

     ssl certificate = /etc/netdata/ssl/cert.pem
 ```

 Both files must be readable by the `netdata` user.
-If either of these files do not exist or are unreadable, Netdata will fall back to HTTP.
+If any of these files are missing or can’t be read, Netdata will fall back to using HTTP.
 For a parent-child connection, only the parent needs these settings.

 For test purposes, generate self-signed certificates with the following command: